dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A34: DCE - Phase 2 - Parallel Co-Pilot Panel - Vision & Requirements
 # Date Created: C69
 # Author: AI Model
-# Updated on: C71 (Incorporate feedback on terminology, annotation, and context management)
+# Updated on: C75 (Relocate panel to its own Activity Bar container)

 - **Key/Value for A0:**
 - **Description:** Outlines the high-level vision and user stories for the Phase 2 multi-tabbed editor panel, designed for comparing and managing multiple AI-generated responses.
 Includes plans for response annotation and a "Cycles Context" field.